binury/Toes.Pip-Pals/README.md

 ## Changelog

 ### 1.2.1
-- *Fixed* Crash on joining due to proximity charge with known Pals
+- *Fixed* Crash on joining due to proximity charge with unknown Pals (Thanks: Annarie, RodaEssa)

 ### 1.2.0
 - *NEW* Pals can now collect `1x` additional pip _per day_ by powering up in proximity to each other long enough to charge up (~25min)